 By the homefield of the farm is the tuff rock Nafnaklettur ("The Rock of Names").
 Many people have carved their initials there.

 Many outlaws are said to have resided in Hitardalur, and this should not come as a surprise when one consideres the fascinating caves that are located in Baejarfell.
 These are Songhellir ("The singing Cave"), Fjarhellir ("Sheep Cave"), Paradis ("Paradise") and Viti ("Hell‘).

 The river Hitara runs through the valley.
 Plenty of good salmon fishing can be made there.
 The bottom of the valley is largely covered by lava fields and soil erosion is strong.

-The beautiful Hitarvatn lake is reached easily by jeep from the farm by a 4wd track.
-By the lake is a cabin where travellers can spend the night.
+The beautiful Hitarvatn lake be reached easily by jeep from the farm by a 4wd track.
+By the lake is a cabin where travelers can spend the night.